 Why this was important: It magnifies that culture is the most crucial part of building something meaningful – and even profitable.
 People matter.
 And it doesn’t happen overnight.

-Question: Is your church or team more about you or about the people/team?
+Question: Is your team more about you or about the people/team?

 Best moment of the night: Stephen Colbert